 The auditorium has a raised stage and raked seating with a capacity for 160 people.
 The auditorium is equipped with a state-of-the-art lighting and sound system.

 Poetry readings are recorded and featured on YouTube, the City TV cable channel, and other outlets.
 The City reserves the right to record the reading and, without limits or additional compensation, to broadcast, cablecast or in any other way display a video or photographic record of the event, including the use of social media outlets such as You Tube, Facebook, Instagram, and Twitter.

 Promotion and Marketing

-Featured poets must assist in the promotion of the reading through their contacts.
-Any promotional materials developed by participants should mention that the reading is sponsored by the City of Takoma Park’s Takoma Park Arts cultural series.
+Featured poets must assist in the promotion of the reading through their contacts, including emails, social media posts, and distribution of City-produced posters in public locations.
+Any promotional materials developed by participants must mention that the reading is sponsored by the City of Takoma Park’s Takoma Park Arts series.

 Sale of Merchandise

 Poetry books may be sold after the reading with a table provided upon request.
 The City assumes no responsibility for the display, storage or safekeeping of any merchandise.
 Any sales are the responsibility of the poet.